leventarican/data-engineer-nd/project2/README.md

 ![python cassandra](python-cassandra.png)
 * Cassandra organizes data into partitions
 * Partitions are stored in nodes
-* Cassandra is a column data store
+* Cassandra is a column data store.
+Like Apache HBase (also column oriented).
 * __data with same partition will be in same node of a cluster__

 ### primary key, composite key, partition key, clustering key